sinamps/sinamps.github.io/_pages/projects.md

   * Codesign: Implementation of some state machines on PS-PL systems by designing them using Zybo boards and Zynq processors
   * Basic Computer including Cache, T/D flip-flop, MUX, Adder/Subtractor, Multiplier, RAM, ALU
   * Number-guess Game
-* Assembly and Microprocessor:
-  * Projects using ATmega micro controllers and different sensors and modules like wifi, temperature sensor and LCD in addition to designing PCBs
 * Web:
   * Re-implementation of [IranFilms](https://iranfilms.org/) that is a website for introducing and reviewing movies
 * PHP:
-  * Telegram Bot to provide [CommentMiner](http://commentminer.com/) services response to a private message sent by the user
+  * Telegram Bot to provide CommentMiner services response to a private message sent by the user